ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/gaussian_process/covariance_distance.png" alt="Gaussian process">
 </p>

-This is a plausible covariance matrix since variables near the diagonal, i.e., close together in the input space, are assigned a high value (1.0).
+The following covariance matrix is a plausible one, since the variables near the diagonal, i.e., variables close in the input space, are assigned a high value (1.0).
 On the contrary, the rest of the pairs are given a low value (0).
 Alright, but how do we actually calculate the values of the covariance matrix?
 We use a so-called specialized function called kernel.

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/gaussian_process/covariance_matrix_plot.png" alt="Prior distribution over functions">